Master of Occupational Therapy Overview

 Are you passionate about making a positive difference in the lives of people and communities?
 If so, pursuing a master of occupational therapy (MOT) degree will equip you with the skills and knowledge required to help individuals improve activities of daily living and their overall function and well-being.

-The dynamic and comprehensive master of occupational therapy program (MOT) prepares students for successful careers as occupational therapists.
+The dynamic and comprehensive master of occupational therapy program (MOT) prepares students for successful careers as occupational therapists such as in healthcare, mental health, rehabilitation, or community-based settings.
 Students are trained to become culturally conscious practitioners through an occupation-centered model that equips them to better serve their clients and communities.
+The occupational therapy curriculum combines hands-on academic instruction with the flexibility of an online format.
 Graduates leave with the knowledge and skills to be competent, innovative health professionals who meet the occupational needs of diverse individuals and support a variety of physical conditions through service and transformative healthcare.

 Program Highlights

-The hybrid format delivers rigorous academic coursework that combines online learning with weekly, on-campus classes and labs to deliver an integrated learning experience.
+The master's degree OT program delivers rigorous academic coursework online plus weekly, on-campus classes and labs in San Diego to provide flexibility and hands-on practice.
 Participating in fieldwork placements every trimester is a crucial component of the MOT program, allowing students to apply their theoretical knowledge in real-world settings.

 Client-centered model